 Fellow console gamers may be impressed with the visuals, resembling the art aesthetic of P.T.
 By default, the display settings were set to high but were increased to epic.
 Noticing a slight slow down (the PC, not the game), I switched back to the high settings but having seen how good the textures were on the garage walls where you begin, I bit the bullet and put up with the slight frame drop.
 It wasn’t that bad once into it.

-The Suicide of Rachel Foster - Mixtapes
+The Suicide of Rachel Foster review

-The notorious mixtapes.
+Mixtapes.
 Source: Screen capture

 Timberline feels lived in, and it could be argued that the design was inspired by The Stanley Hotel from The Shining.
 The textures, lighting and 3D modelling at times were sublime, but it did start to become a bit of a bore picking up the 20th bottle of cleaner to inspect that had zero to do with the story or objectives.